A child’s autism diagnosis can affect the whole family, but it can also be positive news. Here’s why.

 Aside from the emotional and financial stressors associated with having a child with a neurodevelopmental disorder, it can be difficult for parents or caregivers to always be on the same page when it comes to making decisions about accommodations and support.

-This may include a difference of opinion regarding which type of medical treatment, therapies, schooling, and long-term care is best for their child.
+This may include a difference of opinion regarding which type of medical support, therapies, schooling, and long-term care is best for their child.

 While some researchers have speculated that parents of autistic children have higher rates of divorce, empirical evidence among the broader population is lacking.